Position

 • Completion of residency training in a relevant specialty.

-• Board certification or eligibility in the relevant specialty.
+• Board certification in the relevant specialty.

 • Excellent diagnostic and clinical skills.